wkabatc/pokedex/README.md

 # POKEDEX

-This is my pokedex made as part of recruitment tasks for an internship.
+This is my pokedex made as part of recruitment tasks for an internship in Poznań.

 ## Getting Started